TRUSAMIDE

 How long to use it

-TRUSAMIDE helps control your condition but does not cure it.
+- TRUSAMIDE helps control your condition but does not cure it.
 Therefore, TRUSAMIDE must be used every day.
 Continue using TRUSAMIDE for as long as your doctor prescribes,

-If you forget to use it
+If you forget to use TRUSAMIDE

-If it is almost time for your next dose, skip the dose you missed and use your next dose when you are meant to.
-Otherwise, use the drops as soon as you remember, and then go back to using them as you would normally.
+If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

 If you are not sure whether to skip the dose, talk to your doctor or pharmacist.

-Do not use double the amount to make up for the dose that you missed.
+Do not take a double dose to make up for the dose you missed.

 If you have trouble remembering to use your eye drops, ask your pharmacist for some hints.

-If you use too much (overdose)
+If you use too much TRUSAMIDE

-If you think that you or anyone else may have swallowed any or all of the contents of a bottle of TRUSAMIDE, or used too many drops, immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to accident and emergency at your nearest hospital.
-Do this even if there are no signs of discomfort or poisoning.
+If you think that you or anyone else may have swallowed any or all of the contents of a bottle of TRUSAMIDE, or used too many drops, urgent medical attention may be needed.

 Things you must do

-If you develop an eye infection, receive an eye injury, or have eye surgery tell your doctor.
+- develop an eye infection, receive an eye injury, or have eye surgery tell your doctor.

 Your doctor may tell you to use a new container of TRUSAMIDE because of possible contamination of the old one, or may advise you to stop your treatment with TRUSAMIDE.

-If you become pregnant while using TRUSAMIDE tell your doctor.
+- become pregnant while using TRUSAMIDE.

 Things you must not do

-Do not stop using TRUSAMIDE without first talking to your doctor.
+- Do not stop using TRUSAMIDE without first talking to your doctor.

 If you stop using your eye drops, your eye pressures may rise again and damage to your eye may occur.